← Go back

 Liner notes for Naked call the song "The Big Man Restless" while the liner notes for Sugarland call the song "Big Man Restless".
 The song has used both titles in several official places.
 Though generally, with the advent of streaming, the song is referred to without its definite article more often.
 The lyrics consistently refer to the character as "the big man restless" except for the second line in the song which calls him "a big man restless".

 Judging by various newspaper dates of reviews of the single, Watching Their Eyes came out in mid-late October of 1982.
 On the back cover of the single's sleeve, text reads "Taken from the forthcoming Kissing the Pink album KTPL 1001 released November 12th".
 KTPL 1001 is Naked's internal record label code, but it released on 21 March 1983, with The Last Film releasing two weeks earlier.
 It seems that Watching Their Eyes was intended to be the true leadoff single, but something happened that caused the album to be delayed a few months which resulted in The Last Film taking that place.
+Perhaps the thing that caused the delay was Sylvia leaving the band, to connect the above entry.

 Maybe This Day was released in Peru with its title and B-side (Love Lasts Forever) translated into Spanish.
 This makes it the only Kissing the Pink single to be released with its song titles translated.

-On the 1999 unofficial CD issue of What Noise, Sylvia's name is credited in the sleeve instead of Simon's.
+On the 1999 unofficial CD issue of What Noise?, Sylvia's name is credited in the sleeve instead of Simon's.
 Funnily enough, the page that her name is on is underneath a photo of the whole band, including Simon.
 Sylvia, of course, was gone partway through Naked and had no influence on What Noise at all.

 (Hard to read but it says "Kissing the Pink are", listing off the members, with the last one being Sylvia Griffin.)

-Certain Things Are Likely, the album, released in Japan under the title 碧い瞳 (aoi hitomi) "Blue Pupils", and is the only KTP album thus
+Certain Things Are Likely, the album, released in Japan under the title 碧い瞳 (aoi hitomi) "Blue Pupils", and is the only KTP album thus far that has been retitled in another region.
+It's standard for songs to be retitled in other languages, but usually the albums just release in English if they're not that popular, guess KTP crossed that horizon!
+A few songs were retitled too.

 Never Too Late To Love You became...
-I can't read the first word on any of the photos I have, the second one is "of two people".
+I can't read the first word on any of the photos I have, the second one is "of two people". (???の二人, ??? no futari).

-Certain Things Are Likely, the song, was changed to "Mind Game (マインド ゲーム maindo geemu)" perhaps for ease of pronunciation (although No
+Certain Things Are Likely, the song, was changed to "Mind Game (マインド ゲーム maindo geemu)" perhaps for ease of pronunciation (against that though, No One's On The Same Side was unchanged despite being very irregular for Japanese phonology)

 Identity Card boringly got retitled to "ID Card (I.D.カード, ID kaado)".